giamba/cookiescanner/Readme.md

 The host only need the runtime installed (no SDK).
 You need to distribute all the files contained in the publish folder.

+## Notes
+- The main logic of the cookiescanner is implemented in only one file: `CookieScanner.cs`.
+In this way the scanner is easy to maintain and it could be easly translated in other langueges too.
+- As a requirement the log file can be stored in memory.
+Anyway some performance cosideration as been made like the use of Dictionaries and Binary search.
+- This project contains a GitHub action that run every time the code is pushed in master.